 Health Benefits of Watermelon

-The scientific name for watermelon, Citrullus Lanatus is not only delicious, but it also happens to be a powerhouse of nutrients including vitamins A, B6, C, and potassium.
+The scientific name for watermelon, Citrullus Lanatus, is not only delicious, but it also happens to be a powerhouse of nutrients including vitamins A, B6, C, and potassium.
 It's also a low-calorie fruit that contains no fat or cholesterol.
 Watermelon's high water content makes it an ideal treat to help your pet stay hydrated on those hot summer days.

-Watermelon’s high Vitamin A content can help improve and maintain your pooch’s eyesight, and it's also rich in antioxidants that can decrease inflammation and strengthen your pooch’s immune system, which helps them ward off diseases like diabetes or even cancer.
+Watermelon’s high Vitamin A content can help improve and maintain your pooch’s eyesight, and it's also rich in antioxidants that can decrease inflammation and strengthen your pooch’s immune system, which helps them ward off diseases such as diabetes or even cancer.
 The fruit has also been linked to health benefits including regulating blood pressure, improving muscle health, and preventing heart disease.

-While the high fiber content in watermelon can cause tummy troubles in dogs (and in people!), when offered in moderation, the low-calorie treat can help manage their weight and improve colon health.
+While the high fiber content in watermelon can cause tummy troubles in dogs (and in people), when offered in moderation, the low-calorie treat can help manage their weight and improve colon health.
 Like most fruits, seedless watermelon does contain natural sugar, but its fiber content allows it to release slowly into the bloodstream to avoid a blood sugar spike in your pet.